Outlier: Modified Thompson Tau test

 Practically, this formulation is unfeasible as H is potentially infinite and calculating $p(h|t)$ is unknown for many algorithms.
 Thus, instance hardness can be approximated using a diverse subset $L \subset H$:

 where $g_j(t, \alpha)$ is the hypothesis induced by learning algorithm $g_j$ trained on training set t with hyperparameters $\alpha$.
 Instance hardness provides a continuous value for determining if an instance is an outlier instance.

 Working with outliers

 The choice of how to deal with an outlier should depend on the cause.
 Some estimators are highly sensitive to outliers, notably estimation of covariance matrices.

 Retention

 Even when a normal distribution model is appropriate to the data being analyzed, outliers are expected for large sample sizes and should not automatically be discarded if that is the case.
-The application should use a classification algorithm that is robust to outliers to model data with naturally occurring outlier points.
+Instead, one should use a method that is robust to outliers to model or analyze data with naturally occurring outliers.

 Exclusion

+When deciding whether to remove an outlier, the cause has to be considered.
+As mentioned earlier, if the outlier's origin can be attributed to an experimental error, or if it can be otherwise determined that the outlying data point is erroneous, it is generally recommended to remove it.
+However, it is more desirable to correct the erroneous value, if possible.